highcharts/connectors-morningstar/docs/connectors/morningstar/security-details.md

 ### viewId
-For some converters (Currently MarketCap), it is important to explicitly set the `viewId` property to `'test'` in order to access the relevant data.
+For some converters (Currently MarketCap), it is important to explicitly set the `viewId` property to `'HSsnapshot'` in order to access the relevant data.

 ```js
 const securityDetailsConnector = new HighchartsConnectors.Morningstar.SecurityDetailsConnector({